Pycoding-Free-Club/idea/logs/README.md

 # Logs

 This directory have many logs.
 The Log files have a content of activity.
-Please do not change this directory because this content must not changed.
+Please do not change this directory because this content must not change.

 Shortcut